np-guard/netpol-synthesizer/README.md

 > [!WARNING]
-> This repo is no longer maintained.
+> This repo is no longer being maintained.

 # netpol-synthesizer
 This application takes a JSON file, describing the connectivity in a given Kubernetes cluster,